javadkt/mini-dashboard/README.md

 - Register a new user at `/register`, then login at `/login`.
 - After login you will be redirected to `/dashboard`.
 - Use the search field to filter competitions and pagination controls to navigate.
-- Click Join on any competition; subsequent attempts show an error toast (Already joined).
+- Click Join on any competition; subsequent attempts show an error toast.
 - Use Logout in the header to clear your session.

 #### Notes